 William A. Mercer informs the Office of Indian Affairs that Chauncey Archiquette will accept the appointment of stenographer for the Osage Agency.

-William A. Mercer informs the Office of Indian Affairs that Chauncey Archiquette is set to leave for the Osage Agency.
-Mercer provides his qualifications to replace Archiquette at the Carlisle Indian School.
+William A. Mercer informs the Office of Indian Affairs that Chauncey Archiquette is set to leave his position in the school's office to transfer to a positon at the Osage Agency.
+Mercer provides his qualifications for a stengorapher to replace Archiquette at the Carlisle Indian School.

 J. R. Wise follows up on the request to replace Chauncey Archiquette as assistant clerk with a young woman through the Civil Service list of eligible candidates.